 Although Argentina has historically maintained close economic and political ties with its Latin American neighbors, its foreign relations often shift with each coalition government.
-Since 1982, when Argentina invaded the Falkland Islands (see p.
-12 of History and Myth), the UK and Argentina periodically have shared tense relations, especially given Argentina's continued territorial claims.
-Argentina maintains close ties with the US and
+Since 1982, when Argentina invaded the Falkland Islands (see History and Myth), the UK and Argentina periodically have shared tense relations, especially given Argentina's continued territorial claims.
+Argentina maintains close ties with the US and European

-European Union (EU) and more recently has cultivated closer relations with China.
+Union (EU) and more recently has cultivated closer relations with China.